 Boronia oil/extract is used in perfumery and as food flavouring with the major markets being United States of America and Europe.
 It is also used in aromatherapy.

 The boronia oil/extract industry is classified as a maturing industry in Australia and the interests of its growers and producers are represented by The Essential Oils Producers Association of Australia.

 - Boronia oil/extract is extracted from the flowers of Boronia megastigma, which is native to Western Australia

 - Boronia is difficult to establish and manage — plants are propagated from cuttings which are susceptible to root rots and rust

 - The oil/extract is extracted by a complex solvent extraction process

-- As at 2012, 30 hectares of boronia was in production in Australia, yielding two tonnes of flowers per hectare with a value of AU$780,000
+- 30 hectares of boronia is in production in Australia, yielding two tonnes of flowers per hectare

 - The markets for boronia oil/extract are highly specialised and entrants to the industry should consider producing boronia oil/extract under contract

-As at 2012, commercial production of boronia in Australia was around 30 hectares, with most of that area made up of four separate plantations in Tasmania, the main producing state.
+Commercial production of boronia in Australia is around 30 hectares, with most of that area made up of four separate plantations in Tasmania, the main producing state.
 A small amount of boronia oil/extract is also produced in Western Australia.